-Snakes and ladders: SoftBank Vision Fund's climbing, sliding valuations
+Factbox: Snakes and ladders- SoftBank Vision Fund's climbing, sliding valuations

-(Reuters) - The $100 billion Vision Fund of Japan’s SoftBank Group Corp (9984.T) has in just over two years burned through much of its capital investing in money-losing, late-stage tech startups in areas as varied as autonomous driving, healthcare and finance.
+(Reuters) - The $100 billion Vision Fund of Japan’s SoftBank Group Corp (9984.T) has in just over two years burnt through much of its capital investing in money-losing, late-stage tech startups in areas as varied as autonomous driving, healthcare and finance.

-The IPO flop of office-sharing firm WeWork, one of its biggest bets, and plunging valuations of other major investments such as ride-hailing pioneer Uber have cast a cloud over the efforts of SoftBank founder and Chief Executive Masayoshi Son to raise a second giant fund.
+A $10 billion bailout of office-sharing firm WeWork following its IPO flop and plunging valuations of other major investments such as ride-hailing pioneer Uber have cast a cloud over the efforts of SoftBank founder and Chief Executive Masayoshi Son to raise a second giant fund.

-With WeWork trying to raise new capital, SoftBank has proposed a further $5 billion investment in the money-losing startup, sources told Reuters this week.

 Following are highlights of the investments and performance of SoftBank Vision Fund, whose first major close was in 2017.